Trump Seems Likely To Use Law And Order As A Wedge Issue After George Floyd's Killing

 4. Biden to get closer to officially clinching nomination: Biden, the presumptive Democratic nominee, is on the ballot Tuesday, too.

 Remember, he still hasn't acquired the delegates needed to officially put him over the top for the nomination.
 He is 425 delegates short of doing that.
-With 500 at stake Tuesday, Biden needs 85% of them Tuesday clinch.
+With 500 at stake Tuesday, Biden needs 85% of them Tuesday to clinch.

 That's unlikely, so look at next week, June 9, when Georgia and West Virginia vote — with their 133 delegates up for grabs — for Biden to hit the magic number of 1,991.
 (Follow all the math here with the NPR delegate tracker.)

-Note: A previous version of this story misspelled Freddie Gray's first name as Freddy.